swatyshah/material-design/README.md

 # material-design
-A gist of Material Design principles, especially for the iOS Developers.
+A gist of Material Design UI principles, especially for the iOS Developers.